 Voyager, Microsats

 Voyager Technologies, previously called Voyager Space, is a Denver-based space exploration and technology company, focussed on U.S. national security and defence markets.
-Voyager Technologies is preparing to IPO in 2025.
+Voyager Technologies listed via an IPO in 2025.

 They have shifted from commercial space to zero in on defense contracts, making hay while the sun shines so to say as apparently rising geopolitical tensions and a phase of Trump 2.0 military modernization is set to open the gates for funding of strategic space assets.